-More details about adding signals to the Known Signal table can be read in sections "Update Masks" and "Adding signals to the Known Signals table".
+More details about adding signals to the Known Signal table can be read in sections "Update Masks" on page 38 and "Adding signals to the Known Signals table" on page 54.

 Import and export

 The "Import/Export" button allows the user to save the current collection of known signals into the external data file and load it back when necessary.
 If the Delta X is periodically used in different locations, a set of external files will help to quickly re-adjust the system each time the location is changed.